watertoiceXI/LiquidCrystalPy/readme.txt

 And you'll need to install the full SDK, then the appropriate python wheel.

-The other requirement (dwf, for the analog devices) should automatically install when this package is installed
+The other requirement (dwf, for the analog devices) should automatically install when this package is installed.

+To install this package, from the main directory, run: pip install -e .